 Pro Tips

-• Cake Pop Stick – Before sticking the stick into the cake pops, dip end of the stick into the melted candy.
+• Dip the Cake Pop Stick First.
+Before inserting the stick into the cake ball, dip the tip of the stick into melted candy coating.
+This helps secure the cake pop and prevents it from sliding off.

-• Cake Pops on a sheet – Place the prepared cake pops on a baking sheet lined with parchment paper.
+• Use Parchment Paper.
+Place prepared cake balls on a baking sheet lined with parchment paper before inserting sticks or dipping to prevent sticking.

 Storage